State visit by Elizabeth II to Russia: Background

 The killing of Nicholas II and his family in 1918 prevented royal trips from being made to Russia and the Soviet Union.
 In 1967, when Prince Philip was asked if he would go to Moscow to help ease Cold War tensions, he said:

 "I'd very much like to go to Russia - although the bastards murdered half my family".

-In September 1973, Prince Philip attended the European Eventing Championships in Kyiv as president of the International Equestrian Federation with his daughter, Princess Anne.
+In September 1973, Prince Philip attended the European Eventing Championships in Kiev as president of the International Equestrian Federation with his daughter, Princess Anne.
 They became the first British royal family members to visit the Soviet Union since Nicholas II's execution.

 In 1989, Mikhail Gorbachev made an official visit to the United Kingdom in which he met the Queen.
 The Queen and Gorbachev met again in July 1991 at the 17th G7 summit in London.
 Despite this the Queen declined an invitation by Gorbachev to visit the Soviet Union.
 Following the dissolution of the Soviet Union, Prince Charles visited Saint Petersburg in May 1994 and the Queen accepted an invitation by President Boris Yeltsin to visit the country in October 1994.

 On 15 October 1994, Prince Charles approved Jonathan Dimbleby's biography of him titled The Prince of Wales: A Biography.
 The book caused controversy due to Prince Charles's revelation that his father Prince Philip had pressured him into marrying Diana Spencer and that he was never in love with her.
 Prince Charles's biography was considered to have overshadowed the visit in the British media with newspapers speculating about excerpts from the biography.
 Foreign Secretary Douglas Hurd, who would attend the visit with the Queen, said that he was worried about the way in which "chattering people concerned with headlines and mass circulation" affected institutions such as the monarchy.
 It was reported that aides travelling with the Queen spent much of the visit playing down the controversy.